jalal-haider-makki/android-challenge/README.md

 ## Android Programming Task

-In order to be considered for the Android position, you mush complete the following steps.
+In order to be considered for the Android position, you must complete the following steps.

 *Note: This task should take no longer than 1-2 hours at the most.*